 The other topics that you have to study include: Triggering methods of SCR, Protection Techniques employed in SCR and Series and Parallel Connection of SCR.
 The Triggering Circuits such as UJT circuit are not important from the GATE point of view.

 In other devices, you have to get a basic idea about GTO, RCT, TRIAC, Power BJT, Power MOSFET, IGBT etc.

 These topics are very well given in Power Electronics Book by PS Bimbhra.

-In rectifiers you have to study about both Single Phase and Three Phase Rectifiers.
-You have to be cautious in understanding the difference between Half-Wave, Full-Wave and Half-Controlled, Fully Controlled rectifiers.
-In Single Phase half wave rectifiers you have to study about the nature of different loads such as R-Load, RL-Load, L-Load, RE Load and RLE Load.
-Based on this you can understand how the output voltage waveform changes when the load on system is changed.
+In rectifiers, you have to study both Single Phase and Three Phase Rectifiers.
+You have to be cautious in understanding the difference between Half-Wave, Full-Wave, and Half-Controlled, Fully Controlled rectifiers.
+In Single Phase half wave rectifiers you have to study about the nature of different loads such as R-Load, RL-Load, L-Load, RE Load, and RLE Load.
+Based on this you can understand how the output voltage waveform changes when the load on the system is changed.
 In Single Phase full wave rectifier, if you study about Highly inductive Load and Purely Resistive Load then it would be sufficient.
 But make sure to cover both fully controlled and half controlled converter.
 Also, understand how to draw the waveforms so that if the circuit is modified in GATE exam

 , you can easily draw the waveform and derive the answer.